-If updates are available, When you navigate to the Docker Dashboard, you will be able to click on Download Updates as shown below.
+Moreover, If updates are available, accessing the Docker Dashboard allows you to click Download Updates, as depicted below.

-Accpt the User Account Control by clicking n yes as shown below.
-If you wish to learn more on UAC, please see this guide “How to turn UAC on or off in Windows“.
+In addition, Accept the User Account Control by clicking n yes as shown below.
+Nonetheless, If you wish to learn more about UAC, please see this guide, “How to turn UAC on or off in Windows“.

-When the update is completed, and you check back, you will find out that your Docker Desktop is up to date.
+After manually updating Docker Desktop and completing the process, verify its up-to-date status.
 Kindly refer to some of these related guides: How to install Git on macOS, how to clone a repository and install software from GitHub on Windows, Panic: Failed to register the GitLab-runner, you may be having network issues,